How to Write a 3,000-Word Essay | UK Guide How to Write a 3,000-Word Essay | UK Guide

 Q: Is 3,000 words a hard limit or a guideline?
 A: Check your assignment brief.
 If it says "3,000 words" most programmes allow 10 per cent flexibility, so 2,700 to 3,300 words.
 If it says "up to 3,000 words", 3,000 is the ceiling.
 Over the limit usually means a penalty.
 Under the limit is fine as long as your argument is complete.
 A well-argued 2,900-word essay is better than a padded 3,050-word essay.

 Q: How do I know if I've enough sources?
 A: Ten to fifteen sources is the standard for a 3,000-word third-year undergraduate essay.
 You should be citing most of them at least twice (they reappear in different paragraphs supporting different claims).
 If you've fifteen sources but each appears only once, something is wrong.
 Either your essay is fragmented, or you've chosen sources inefficiently.
-Revisit your outline and check whether each source is genuinely integral to the argument you're making.
+Revisit your outline and check whether each source is truly integral to the argument you're making.

 Q: Should my introduction be exactly 300 words?
 A: No. Aim for 280 to 320 words.
 The point is that introductions of 500 words steal space from development of your argument.
 Three hundred words is a useful target because it forces you to be selective about what you include.
 Don't introduce secondary debates or minor caveats in your introduction.
 Your introduction establishes the context, the current state of thinking, and your thesis.
 That's enough.